Thailand Food Guide

 Peanuts

-HIGH PREVALENCEPeanuts are widely used in Thai cuisine, from Pad Thai to various stir-fries and sauces.
+HIGH PREVALENCEPeanuts show up all over Thai cooking, from Pad Thai to stir-fries and dipping sauces.

 COMMONLY FOUND IN: